-The stable outlook on the bank's long-term deposit and issuer ratings reflects our view that the bank's credit profile will remain broadly resilient over the next 12-18 months, despite the challenges ahead.
-We believe that the bank has the earnings and capital buffers to shield its solvency during this difficult period.
+The stable outlook on the bank's long-term deposit and senior unsecured debt ratings reflects our view that the bank's credit profile will remain broadly resilient over the next 12-18 months, despite the macroeconomic challenges ahead.
+We believe that the bank has the earnings and capital buffers to shield its solvency during this period.